 Nine months later, a senior manager of Amazon’s tax department was charged for divulging Amazon’s confidential financial data to family members so that they could trade on it.
 Amazon lost $1.43 million.
 This breach is a prime example of insider criminal activity.

 How do you detect these insider threats?
-You need around-the-clock monitoring, detection, and response, as well as other security operations solutions to reduce risk and keep your organization protected.
+You need around-the-clock monitoring, detection and response, as well as other security operations solutions to reduce risk and keep your organisation protected.

 Security Operations Solutions Help Stop Insider Threats and Other Attacks

-In contrast to legacy SIEMs that serviced closed systems and were ill-equipped to handle big data, today’s security operations experts leverage modern SIEMs that collect your log files, security alerts, and events into one place—from across firewalls, your endpoints, intrusion detection systems, and more—so security teams can more easily analyze that information.
+In contrast to legacy SIEMs that serviced closed systems and were ill-equipped to handle big data, today’s security operations experts leverage modern SIEMs that collect your log files, security alerts and events into one place – from across firewalls, your endpoints, intrusion detection systems and more so, security teams can more easily analyse that information.

-Now, security operations centers enjoy one central big data platform that provides a single pane of glass for analyzing and treating those threats.
-Such a solution instantly alerts your analysts to security threats in real time across all your environments, including cloud, on-premises, and hybrid.
+Now, security operations centres enjoy one central big data platform that provides a single pane of glass for analysing and treating those threats.
+Such a solution instantly alerts your analysts to security threats in real time across all your environments, including cloud, on-premises and hybrid.

 The Case for Managed Security Operations

-SIEMs can be used for various purposes, which is why they are the foundational platform for security operations centers (SOCs).
-Some companies use SIEMs for insider threat protection, or threat hunting, which is a proactive search for unusual activities inside their organizations.
+SIEMs can be used for various purposes, which is why they are the foundational platform for security operations centres (SOCs).
+Some companies use SIEMs for insider threat protection – or threat hunting – which is a proactive search for unusual activities inside their organisations.
 SOCs also use SIEMs to prepare audits for compliance objectives and to investigate past security incidents.

-What’s more, they also provide capabilities that include data storage, threat intelligence aggregation, threat detection, and notification.
-This helps support your organization comply with government regulations.
+What’s more, they also provide capabilities that include data storage, threat intelligence aggregation, threat detection and notification.
+This helps to support your organisation to comply with government regulations.
 The problem?
 SIEMs bring significant costs and are extremely difficult to deploy and maintain.

-That’s why many businesses are discovering the value along and comprehensive protection afforded them by providers of managed security operations, such as Arctic Wolf.
-We eliminate the need for a fully staffed, 24/7 security operations team.
+That’s why many businesses are discovering the value and comprehensive protection afforded to them by providers of managed security operations, such as Arctic Wolf.
+We eliminate the need for a fully staffed, 24x7 security operations team.

-Learn more about how Arctic Wolf security operations solution can protect your organization from today’s sophisticated cyberthreats.
+Learn more about how an Arctic Wolf security operations solution can protect your organisation from today’s sophisticated cyberthreats.